Weekly Homeschool Nature Program for Youth

-At our homeschool nature program, we are committed to a high mentor to student ratio of at least one-to-five to ensure a high quality program.
+At our homeschool nature program, we are committed to a high mentor to student ratio of at least one-to-six to ensure a high quality program.
 We enroll students ages 6 - 13.
 Maximum program enrollment is 25 students.
 There are ample opportunities for kids to work one-on-one with mentors.

 Our homeschool nature program sessions run one day per week from 9 am - 3 pm, unless otherwise noted.

 Autumn Block (6 sessions) · $325 · scholarships available

 - 50% deposit due by October 1, with remaining 50% due November 1.